AlgoMaster Logo

 Intuition

-The most obvious way to remove duplicates from any collection: use a hash set to track which values we've already seen.
-Walk through the list, and for each node, check if its next node's value is in the set.
-If it is, skip that node.
+Use a hash set to track which values we have already seen.
+Walk through the list, and for each node, check whether its next node's value is in the set.
+If it is, remove that node.
 If not, add the value to the set and keep the node.

 Algorithm